 A useful judgmental approach which is often implemented in practice is forecasting by analogy.
 A common example is the pricing of a house through an appraisal process.
 An appraiser estimates the market value of a house by comparing it to similar properties that have sold in the area.
 The degree of similarity depends on the attributes considered.
 With house appraisals, attributes such as land size, dwelling size, numbers of bedrooms and bathrooms, and garage space are usually considered.

-A small group of academics and teachers were assigned the task of developing a curriculum for teaching judgement and decision making under uncertainty for high schools in Israel.
+A small group of academics and teachers were assigned the task of developing a curriculum for teaching judgment and decision making under uncertainty for high schools in Israel.
 Each group member was asked to forecast how long it would take for the curriculum to be completed.
 Responses ranged between 18 and 30 months.
 One of the group members who was an expert in curriculum design was asked to consider analogous curricula developments around the world.
 He concluded that 40% of analogous groups he considered never completed the task.
 The rest took between 7 to 10 years.
 The Israel project was completed in 8 years.

 Obviously, forecasting by analogy comes with challenges.
 We should aspire to base forecasts on multiple analogies rather than a single analogy, which may create biases.
 However, these may be challenging to identify.
 Similarly, we should aspire to consider multiple attributes.
 Identifying or even comparing these may not always be straightforward.
 As always, we suggest performing these comparisons and the forecasting process using a systematic approach.
 Developing a detailed scoring mechanism to rank attributes and record the process of ranking will always be useful.